-As explored in our benchmark cloud productivity report, distributed work is expected to continue.
+As explored in our benchmark cloud productivity report, distributed work is here to stay.
 IT departments now face the challenge of finding a scalable way to maintain a productive and secure Microsoft 365 environment.

-At ShareGate, we want to simplify Teams the same way we simplified your SharePoint migration and management.
-That’s why we created this list of actionable tips and tricks to help you successfully manage your Microsoft Teams environment.
+At ShareGate, we want to make managing Microsoft teams easy.
+We created this list of actionable tips and tricks to help you successfully manage your Microsoft Teams environment.

 10 Microsoft Teams management tips for IT admins: